thingsapart/EBB-pwm-peristaltic-stepper/README.md

 "%UserProfile%\Downloads\Realta-EBBfocuser-main\Realta-EBBfocuser-main\ASCOM driver"

-double clicking "EBB42 Focuser Setup.exe" will install the driver.
+double clicking "Realta EBB focuser Setup.exe" will install the driver.

 ## How to use ASCOM driver (Using N.I.N.A).